GEO4962 – The General Circulation of the Atmosphere

 After finishing this course, students understand;

-The course admits a maximum of 20 students.
+The courses GEO4962 and GEO9962 have a joint admission with a joint capacity of 20 students.
 If the number of applicants exceeds the course capacity, applicants will be ranked in the following order:

-- PhD candidates at the Deptartment of Geosciences and Master students in Geosciences, in the Meteorology and Oceanography programme option
+- PhD candidates at the Department of Geosciences and Master students in Geosciences, in the Meteorology and Oceanography programme option

 - Other PhD students and visiting PhD students, and Master students in Geosciences, other programme options

 - Master’s level exchange students and other master’s level students at the MN Faculty